 Objection example: The proposed dwelling exceeds a size that is consistent with other homes on (your street);

 Objection example: Negative impacts of the proposed dwelling are significant

 - The variances must be desirable for the appropriate development of the property:

 Objection example: The proposal represents significant “massification” not necessarily intensification of the housing stock.
 It is neither consistent with the prevailing character and policies of the community nor reinforces the stability of the Leaside Community.

-The Committee of Adjustment meets during the day on alternating weeks, usually on Thursdays, though recently, sometimes on Wednesdays as well, at the North York Civic Centre Council Chambers at 5100 Yonge St. The schedules and agendas are available on the City of Toronto website.
+The Committee of Adjustment meets during the day on alternating weeks, usually on Thursdays, though recently, sometimes on Wednesdays as well, at the North York Civic Centre Council Chambers at 5100 Yonge St, or – since the start of the COVID-19 pandemic, virtually.
+The schedules and agendas are available on the City of Toronto website.

 - Sit in the North York Civic Centre council chamber until the item is called.

 - When it is called, move forward (using the right hand stairs).
 Those who plan to speak should go forward to sit at the table on the right side.
 Those who do not plan to speak should also go forward and sit in the row behind.